Stillwater Lake (Pennsylvania)

 Stillwater Lake is a reservoir that covers approximately 315 acre.
-The lake is located in Pocono Summit, Pennsylvania at an elevation of 1811 ft.
+The lake is located in Pocono Summit, Pennsylvania, at an elevation of 1811 ft.
 Fed by Dotter's Run, Hawkeye Run, Pocono Summit Creek, and several underground springs, the lake flows out to Lake Naomi via Tunkhannock Creek.
-There are several Tunkhannock Creeks in the Poconos.
+There are several Tunkhannock Creeks in the Pocono Mountains in Northeastern Pennsylvania.
 This one merges with the Tobyhanna at Pocono Lake.
 The Tobyhanna flows into the Lehigh, and ultimately into Delaware Bay.

 The lake is currently home to Stillwater Estates, and to Camp Minsi, a facility owned by the Boy Scouts of America's Minsi Trails Council.

 History

 The area where the lake is located was once a swamp.
 The Native Americans of the area called it "Klampeechen Chuppecat" which, in Lenape, translates to deep, dark swamp.

+19th century

 In the 1870s, like most of the land in the Pocono Plateau, the land was clear-cut and harvested for lumber.
 The swamp was destroyed and cut away to make room for a man-made lake designed to transport the cut timber downstream to sawmills.
-A dam was built to control the water flow and the level of the lake, while three very small streams and underground springs fed the newly made lake, which was originally called Tunhannock Lake.
-Tunkhannock Creek was the major outlet for the lake and logs were sent down Tunkhannock Creek to Lake Naomi and then onto a sawmill on Lake Pocono.
+A dam was built to control the water flow and the level of what was created, called Tunkhannock Lake, while three very small streams and underground springs fed the newly made lake.
+The Upper Tunkhannock Creek was the major outlet for Tunkhannock Lake and logs were sent down the Upper Tunkhannock Creek, which in 1895 became Lake Naomi, then continuing downstream to a sawmill on Lake Pocono.